cdove99/jqfields/README.md

 ## Known Issues / Bugs

 - One known issue is that when presetting a dropdown, it simply sets whatever as the value and data of the parent input, so the value may end up being the same as the data initially, which could be a problem when using a `label` Array to substitute the displayed value.
 A workaround for this is to use a callback function and set the value and data for the given field param as the values you want.
+- Dropdowns with a label for the input seem to have a weird issue where the menu opens under the label, since it seems to assume the select element is positioned there, and nothing currently checks for left positioning.